ehourdakis/PosQuatEKF/README.md

 Check this link <a name="cite_ref-3"></a>[link](#cite_note-3) for more info on the above equation.

 Note that this equation assumes that the angular velocity vector is constant over the time period $\Delta t$, and that the orientation change is small.
 If this is the case in our data then Euler sufficies.
-However due to the nature of Poser, updates may be posted over longer time periods.
-For larger orientation changes or time periods, higher order numerical integration methods may be necessary to solve the equation.
+For updates be posted over long time periods or with large orientation changes, higher order numerical integration methods may be necessary to solve the equation.

 #### Quaternion state transition
 Our state-space system has the form: $\dot{\mathbf q} = \mathbf{Aq}$, where $\mathbf A$ is the system dynamics matrix, i.e. a set of continuous differential equations.
 We want to find the matrix $\mathbf F$ that propagates the discrete state $\mathbf q$ over the interval $\Delta t$, i.e. $\mathbf q_t = \mathbf F\mathbf q_{t-1}$.